-Service Group Attributes Definition IntentionalOnlineList (system use only) Lists the nodes where a resource that can be intentionally brough online is found ONLINE at first probe.
-IntentionalOnlineList is used along with AutoStartList to determine the node on which the servic group should go online when a cluster starts.
-Type and dimension: string-keylist Default: Not applicable LastSuccess Indicates the time when service group was last brought online. (system use only) Type and dimension: integer-scalarDefault: Not applicable Load (user-defined) Indicates the multidimensional value expressing load exerted by a service group on the system. '''''''''''''''''''''''''''''''''''''' When the cluster attribute Statistics is enabled, the allowed key values are CPU, Mem, and Swap.
+Service Group Attributes Definition IntentionalOnlineList (system use only) Lists the nodes where a resource that can be intentionally brought online is found ONLINE at first probe.
+IntentionalOnlineList is used along with AutoStartList to determine the node on which the service group should go online when a cluster starts.
+Type and dimension: string-keylist Default: Not applicable LastSuccess (system use only) Indicates the time when service group was last brought online.
+Type and dimension: integer-scalar Default: Not applicable

+Service Group Attributes Definition Load (user-defined) Indicates the multidimensional value expressing load exerted by a service group on the system.
+When the cluster attribute Statistics is enabled, the allowed key values are CPU, Mem, and Swap.
 The value for these keys in corresponding units as specified in MeterUnit (cluster attribute).
+When the cluster attribute Statistics is enabled for a VMSG, the allowed key values are SCPU and SMem.
+The values for these keys in corresponding units as specified in MeterUnit (cluster attribute).
 When the cluster attribute Statistics is not enabled, the allowed key value is Units.
 Type and dimension: float-associationDefault: Not applicable The following additional considerations apply: You cannot change this attribute when the service group attribute CapacityReserved is set to 1 in the cluster and when the FailOverPolicy is set to BiggestAvailable.
 This is because the VCS engine reserves system capacity based on the service group attribute Load.
 When the service group's online transition completes and after the next forecast cycle, CapacityReserved is reset.
-If the FailOverPolicy is set to BiggestAvailable for a service group the attribute Load must be specified with at least one of the following keys: CPU ■ Or O ∎ Swap
+If the FailOverPolicy is set to BiggestAvailable for a service group the attribute Load must be specified with at least one of the following keys: CPU Mem ■ Mem ■ Swap ■ SCPU ■ SMem For a physical server, the Load attribute of a service group denotes the CPU, memory, and swap requirement of the service group.
+If the service group contains a virtual machine resource, the Load attribute is derived based on the Utilization attribute of the virtual machine resources that are part of the service group.
+In this scenario, you cannot edit the Load attribute and the attribute will not exist in the main.cf file.